archf/ansible-packages/README.md

 Ansible role to
 - configure yum or dnf repository
 - install default packages
-- configure repositories ( currently only dnf//yum repos )
+- configure repositories (currently only yum repos)
 - disable selinux on rhel
 - add mounts in the fstree